Frequently Asked Questions about U-Pass

 14. What happens if my U-Pass won’t scan on the bus?

-If farebox does not accept your U-Pass, bus drivers will accept your Peggo card as a flash pass when used together with your student ID with the U-Pass sticker.
-Drop by Info Booth to get a replacement card.
+If farebox does not accept your U-Pass, try to scan your pass a second time.
+If your Peggo still won’t scan, bus drivers will accept your Peggo card as a flash pass when used together with your student ID with valid transit sticker.
+Drop-by Info Booth to get a replacement card.